Amazon Bidding Strategies for Better Results: The Full Guide

 This Amazon campaign bidding strategy uses the exact bid you have set for all opportunities.
 It doesn’t adjust your bid based on “likelihood of conversion.”

-According to Amazon, this strategy leads to lower conversions compared to other kinds of Amazon bidding strategy.
+According to Amazon, this strategy leads to lower conversions compared to other Amazon bidding strategies.

 When should you use a fixed bidding strategy?